mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/AccessingGISData.md

 ## Climate Data

 Climate data are typically recorded at individual weather stations, though in ecological studies, it is typically useful to have summaries of climate conditions for entire landscapes, describing characteristics of temperature and precipitation regimes.
 Thus, multiple organizations have interpolated the data from weather stations, to estimate conditions for large areas.
-There are two main sources I frequently go to:
+There are two main sources I frequently go to, listed below.
+Browse the respective website for information on downloading the data.
+If you need information from a specific weather station, you can search the resources from the [NOAA National Climatic Data Center](http://www.ncdc.noaa.gov/data-access/land-based-station-data).
+Other sources may be available from state-wide monitoring networks (e.g., [Mesonet for Oklahoma](https://www.mesonet.org/) and other organizations.

 * [PRISM Climate Group at Oregon State](http://www.prism.oregonstate.edu/)
 	* Has 800 meter pixel data for the continental United States